danielmarschall/filter_foundry/Obfuscation.md

 This allows that 32-bit and 64-bit filters are "cross built".

 (Theoretical) Macintosh version:
-Obfuscation and deobfuscation has the seed 0x52830517, since the manipulation of the binary code is not implemented.
+Obfuscation and deobfuscation has the seed `0x52830517`, since the manipulation of the binary code is not implemented.

 Algorithm: XOR-Shift like in version 2, but the seed is individual for each individual built standalone filter.

-The DWORD value "0x00000004" will be stored at position 0x30 (this field is not used in the `PARM` resource).
+The DWORD value `0x00000004` will be stored at field `unknown2` (byte 0x30..0x33; the field is not used in the `PARM` resource).

+While generating and applying the random data stream, the bytes 0x30..0x33 (the location where the version info is stored) are skipped, like in version 3.

 ### Obfuscation "Version 3"

 Introduced in **Filter Foundry 1.7.0.5**

+A random seed is chosen and written to field `unknown2` (byte 0x30..0x33).

+Then, the `PARM` resource will be obfuscated by applying an XOR operation to a random data stream:

+    unsigned char *p;
+    *p++ ^= (int)(rand() * 1.0 / (RAND_MAX + 1) * 256);

+Bytes 0x30..0x33 (the location where the seed is stored) are skipped.

-It is compiler-dependant, therefore the resource cannot be exchanged between plugins!
+The `rand()` operation is compiler-dependant, and therefore the resource cannot be exchanged between plugins.

-Algorithm: XOR with a modified `rand()`-stream with seed that is stored at position 0x30 (this field is not used in the `PARM` resource).

 32 bit plugin is built with OpenWatcom (for Win95 compatibility) which has following formula: